Tell me about the Juvenile Diabetes Research Foundation (JDRF) and what makes it a unique place to work

 What role are you currently recruiting for?

-We are currently recruiting for a director of fundraising to lead our fundraising team to deliver in excess of £8 million year on year and work towards our medium term goal of generating £10 million in voluntary income.
+We are currently recruiting for a head of philanthropy to lead our high net worth fundraising activity to deliver in excess of £1 million year on year and work towards our medium term goal of generating £10 million in voluntary income.

 What kind of people are you looking for?